Jose W. Diokno: Personal life and descendants

 Maris Diokno, a renowned historian, is the former chair of the National Historical Commission of the Philippines, and former Vice President for Academic Affairs at UP.
 She studied at the University of London and graduated UP magna cum laude.

 Chel Diokno is a human rights lawyer, Chairman of FLAG, head of the Diokno Law Center and member of the Jose W. Diokno Foundation, founding Dean of the DLSU Tañada-Diokno School of Law, and former Special Counsel of the Senate Blue Ribbon Committee.
 Chel Diokno ran for Senator twice and nearly secured enough votes to obtain a seat.
-He joined the "Otso Diretso" (Direct Eight Candidates to the Senate) coalition and Leni Robredo's coalition, which opposed the Rodrigo Duterte administration.
+He joined the Otso Diretso coalition and Leni Robredo's coalition, which opposed the Rodrigo Duterte administration.
+Chel ran for the House seat under the Akbayan partylist.
 Duterte has been compared to the Marcos family without the privileged background or American ties of Marcos, but instead he has been seen currying favor with the Chinese Communist Party.
 Duterte has also committed human rights violations and like Marcos shut down the media corporation of ABS-CBN.
 FLAG has represented Rappler founder Maria Ressa, during court hearings filed against her by the Duterte administration for Rappler's reports on Duterte's War on Drugs and Murder of Drug Addicts.

 Sen. Diokno's grandson and Chel's firstborn child, Jose Lorenzo "Pepe" Diokno is the executive director of alternative education group Rock Ed Philippines.
 He is best known as a motion picture director, producer, and screenwriter whose debut film, "Engkwentro" won the Venice Film Festival’s Lion of the Future Award in 2009, as well as Venice’s Orizzonti Prize, the NETPAC Award for Best Asian Film, and the Gawad Urian for Best Editing.
 Pepe used commercials and short films to market his father Chel during his election campaigns.
-Pepe Diokno is also the director of fastfood commercials that have gained popularity among millennial netizens.
+Pepe Diokno is also the director of Kwentong Jollibee and other commercials that have gained popularity among netizens.